Nature & Landscape Photography Cameras – The Complete Guide (2020 Update)

 Sheer Performance & Image Quality Champions

-If you have an unlimited budget, and the highest standards, the best DSLR for nature photography is definitely currently the Nikon D850, and its mirrorless sibling, the Nikon Z7.
-Currently the best all-around image quality DSLR on the market, (D850) and a nearly identical sensor in the mirrorless realm, (Z7), these two cameras are worlds apart, and yet delightfully similar.
+If you have an unlimited budget and the highest standards, the best cameras for landscape and nature photography are definitely the Nikon D850, and its mirrorless sibling, the Nikon Z7 II.
+Currently, the best all-around image quality DSLR on the market, (D850) and a nearly identical sensor in the mirrorless realm, (Z7 II), these two cameras are worlds apart, and yet familiar.

-(Then again, if you’re not going to make huge prints with your images, you can get all of the Z7’s impressive functionality in the more affordable Z6, too!)
+(Then again, if you’re not going to make huge prints with your images, you can get all of the Z7 II’s impressive functionality in the Z6 II, or the even more affordable Z5, too!)

-Although Canon does have a more high-resolution camera available, the 50-megapixel 5DS/R, the 5D mk4 and EOS R represent the future of Canon cameras.
-They both have a respectable 30-megapixel sensor, one that takes a pretty huge leap forward in terms of dynamic range for you landscape photographers, and extensive bracketing options for those who want even more dynamic range.
+Although Canon does have a more high-resolution camera available, the 50-megapixel 5DS/R, the 5D mk4 and EOS R5 represent the future of Canon cameras.
+They have a respectable 30-megapixel sensor and a truly impressive 45-megapixel one, respectively.
+Both sensors are a huge leap forward in terms of dynamic range for you landscape photographers, and extensive bracketing options for those who want even more dynamic range.

-With incredible resolution and overall image quality that rivals the best that even Nikon can offer, Sony’s latest two A7R-series cameras are two of the best full-frame camera bodies that money can buy.
-Incredible dynamic range, clean images overall, and 40 megapixels or even 60 megapixels if you should require such resolution.
+With incredible resolution and overall image quality that rivals the best that even Nikon can offer, Sony’s two most recent A7R-series cameras are some of the best full-frame camera bodies that money can buy: incredible dynamic range, clean images overall, and ~60 megapixels (or “just” ~40 megapixels) if you require that much resolution.

 The Sony E/FE lens selection didn’t always have an abundance of options, especially for wide-angle landscape shooters who didn’t want to deal with lens adapters for their Nikon 14-24mm f/2.8 or Canon 11-24mm f/4.
-However, now, there are innumerable “exotic” options available, from the Sony 12-24mm f/4 Gto the new Sigma 14-24mm f/2.8 DN Art, as well as more portable and/or traditional options such as the Sony 24mm f/1.4 GM and Sony 16-35mm f/2.8 GM.
+However, now, there are innumerable “exotic” options available, from the Sony 12-24mm f/2.8 GM to the new Sigma 14-24mm f/2.8 DN Art, as well as more portable and/or traditional options such as the Sony 24mm f/1.4 GM and Sony 16-35mm f/2.8 GM.

 Suffice it to say, Sony’s flagship high-megapixel cameras are the current champion when it comes to all-around versatility, especially for those who shoot both photo and video.